 Although a bachelor's degree in psychology will not prepare you to provide services as a professional independent psychologist, an undergraduate student can be very successful in the job market by carefully planning a major in psychology with well-selected supporting coursework from a variety of areas such as computing, statistics, communications, business, engineering, education, or various sciences or mathematics.

-The following are just some of the fields that graduates with bachelor's degrees in psychology have entered: administration and management, business and industry, casework, child care, employment interviewing, health services, marketing and public relations, personnel, probation and parole, psychiatric assisting, research or laboratory assisting, sales, teaching, and technical writing.
-Students pursuing the bachelor's degree as a terminal degree are encouraged to seek academic counseling on an intensive level with a faculty advisor, and to consult closely with the University's job placement service.
+The following are just some of the fields that graduates with bachelor's degrees in psychology have entered: administration and management, business and industry, casework, child care, health services, marketing and public relations, human resources, probation and parole, psychiatric assisting, research or laboratory assisting, sales, teaching, and technical writing.
+Students pursuing the bachelor's degree as a terminal degree are encouraged to seek academic counseling with an undergraduate advisor, and to consult closely with University Career Services.
+All students are encouraged to visit our Career Exploration page for details on how to use the U.S. Department of Labor’s database of occupations to search specifically for occupations involving a psychology.